-Although ULTs can be an important component of gout management, some patients experience flares when taking these medicines.
+Although ULTs can be an important component of gout management, some people experience flares when taking these medicines.
 This is normal.

-To prevent flares, the American College of Rheumatology (ACR) Guidelines for the Management of Gout state that patients should take anti-inflammatory medicine such as colchicine or an NSAID before or during treatment with a ULT.
-ULT manufacturers recommend preventive anti-inflammatory therapy as well.
+To prevent flares, the American College of Rheumatology (ACR) Guideline for the Management of Gout states that gout sufferers should take anti-inflammatory medicine such as colchicine or an NSAID before or during treatment with a ULT.

 Colchicine Colchicine is one of the most frequently used medicines for preventing the inflammation associated with acute gout.
 Taken orally, the recommended dosage of colchicine for the prevention of gout flares is 0.6 mg once or twice daily.
 The maximum dose of colchicine for the prevention of gout flares is 1.2 mg per day.
+The dose may need to be adjusted if you have kidney disease or if it is used at the same time as some other medications, as it can cause diarrhea.
+Examples: Colcrys®, Mitigare®

-Examples: Colcrys®, Mittigare® of uric acid in the body.
+Low-dose NSAIDs Taken orally, NSAIDs reduce the inflammation caused by deposits of uric acid in the body.
 Dosing for the prevention of gout flares may vary by product and should be determined by the treating physician.
 It is important to note that the U.S. Food and Drug Administration (FDA) recommends taking the lowest possible NSAID dose for the shortest duration of time to avoid serious CV and GI risks that have been linked with the use of NSAIDs.
-Examples: Advil[®], Aleve[®], Celebrex[®], Indocin[®], Motrin[®], Naprosyn[®], Tivorbex[®]
+Examples: Advil®, Aleve®, Celebrex®, Indocin®, Motrin®, Naprosyn®